#71051: CMF Series 28 Animals Review

 Monkey Suit

 The Monkey Suit is not one of the headliners, but it has more going on than it first appears.
 The head print is the real story: one side shows the character wearing a bandaid, the other has a red tongue-out expression that is full of personality.
 This is the only set to include this specific head, which makes it worth tracking down for minifigure customizers.
 The banana accessory is entirely expected and about as exciting as a banana tends to be.
-A middle-of-the-pack figure, but the head alone earns its place.
+A middle-of-the-pack figure, with a great head.

 Frog Suit